-Installing green roofs on existing buildings is not generally feasible in the MS4 area due to the high associated cost.
+Installing green roofs is not generally feasible in the MS4 area due to the high associated cost.
 However, private developers will be encouraged to consider this control measure with future development.
-While green roofs can be expensive, they provide additional benefits, including insulation from extreme temperatures, lowering heating/cooling costs; creation of a green space for employee breaks or resident recreation; and possibly protection of the underlying roof material, extending its functional life.

-Pervious pavement surfaces work best in areas with low volume and low speed vehicle travel.
-Examples include parking lots, bike paths, sidewalks, alleys, and paved areas between buildings.
-A variety of materials are available commercially, including those that can withstand freeze/thaw cycles.
+Additionally, there are paved surfaces for the parking lots and the roads between the buildings.
 Montoursville Elementary School installed pervious pavement on their newer parking lot.
+In some areas, parking lots could implement permeable pavement surfaces.
 These options will be investigated for implementation during the future permit cycles.